ndrakos/blog/_drafts/2022-04-28-Neutrinos_in_MUSIC.md

 layout: post
 title:  "Neutrinos in MUSIC"
 date:   2022-04-28
-categories: cosmo_ics
+categories: neutrinos
 ---

 Here is my first attempt to add neutrinos to MUSIC.

-<a href="https://ndrakos.github.io/blog/cosmo_ics/MUSIC_code_breakdown/">This post</a> outlines the MUSIC code, and the changes I need to make.
+<a href="https://ndrakos.github.io/blog/neutrinos/MUSIC_code_breakdown/">This post</a> outlines the MUSIC code, and the changes I need to make.

 ## MUSIC Installation